Macbeth1501/solar-panel-detection-v1/README.md

 # Solar Panel Extraction from Satellite Imagery

 ## Overview
-This project uses a custom-trained YOLOv8 instance segmentation model to detect and extract solar panels from satellite images.
+This project utilizes a custom-trained YOLOv8 instance segmentation model to detect and extract solar panels from satellite images.
+The primary goal is to enable accurate identification of solar installations for energy monitoring, environmental impact assessment, and disaster recovery applications.
 ## Features
-- Instance segmentation using YOLOv8
+- Instance segmentation using YOLOv8 for precise solar panel detection
-- Custom-trained model on a specialized dataset
+- Custom-trained model on a specialized dataset of satellite images.
+- Graphical User Interface (GUI) developed using Tkinter for easy interaction.
+- High-performance training results, achieving mAP: 86.7, Precision: 89.8, Recall: 79 after 300 epochs.
-- Future updates will include dataset improvements, model refinements, and deployment
+- Future enhancements include dataset improvements, model refinements, and deployment as a web API.

 ## Installation
 1. Clone the repository:  git clone https://github.com/your-username/solar-panel-extraction.git